 Paul Fisher was Deputy Head of the Prudential Regulation Authority (PRA) and Executive Director for Supervisory Risk and Regulatory Operations until 2016.

 Paul was appointed to this role on 1 June 2014.
 In this role, he was responsible for supervisory oversight, supervisory support, the PRA Chief Operating Officer and related functions and, through a Director of Specialist Risk Supervision, the PRA's risk specialists.
 Paul was a member of several senior management committees at the Bank, and he became a PRA Board member on 1 September 2015.

-Paul joined the Bank in 1990, having previously worked at the University of Warwick between 1980 and 1990 where he specialised in research on macroeconomic models, between 1980 and 1990.
+Paul joined the Bank in 1990, having previously worked at the University of Warwick, where he specialised in research on macroeconomic models, between 1980 and 1990.
 He was part of the Bank's senior staff from 1995, holding positions including:

-Paul has written extensively on the Bank’s operations, monetary policy, financial markets, exchange rates and modelling of the UK economy and written or contributed to numerous articles on macroeconomic models, business cycles and exchange rates.
-He achieved a BSc in economics with statistics at the University of Bristol in 1980 and also achieved his PhD in macroeconomic modelling at the University of Warwick in 1990
+Paul has written extensively on the Bank’s operations, monetary policy, financial markets, exchange rates and modelling of the UK economy.
+He achieved a BSc in economics with statistics at the University of Bristol in 1980, an MA in economics (1983) and a PhD in macroeconomic modelling (1990), both from the University of Warwick.